RETURN TO ODDS N' ENDS PAGE | E-MAIL ME

 "No!
 They all drink water directly from their sinks!"
 Cornelius replied.

 "But might not people still get sick even if they only drink our bottled water?"
-Dirk Fry, the new guy who knew that he would probably be laid off by Christmas due to budget cuts and wanting to appear useful in a futile effort to save his job, pointed out.
-The rest of the team only glared at him for a moment, making him feel as small and insignificant as he actually was.
+Dirk Fry, the new guy asked.
+The rest of the team only glared at him for a moment, making him feel as small and insignificant as he surely was.

 "People won't notice that if we do this right," Cornelius said.
 "They'll just assume something else besides the water made them sick."

-"And, in fact, we might even convince them that they should drink 'healthier' bottle water until they feel better!"
+"And, in fact, we might even convince them that they should drink 'healthier' bottle water until they get feeling better!"
 Gus enthused, clearly caught up in the growing enthusiasm.

 "Now you're thinking," Bull practically shouted.
 "This stuff could one day be a big seller, with people actually going to grocery stores and buying cases of the stuff, all in the belief that somehow they will be healthier if they do!"